albellatross/prompt-select/README.md

 2. **Copy Content**: Use the copy button on any prompt card
     - Use the top bar buttons:
        - 📋 Copy All 3 – Rich text (bold title + prompt, multi-format clipboard)
-       - 📋 Copy JSON – Structured object with `isLockScreenEligible` + `items` array:
+      - 📋 Copy JSON – Structured object with `isLockScreenEligible` + `remixSuggestions` array:
           ```json
              {
                 "isLockScreenEligible": true,
-             "items": [
+                "remixSuggestions": [
                    {
                       "label": "Switch to Anime Look",
                       "prompt": "Create this picture as an anime illustration, with expressive light, dynamic layout."
                    },
                    {
                       "label": "Change to Pop Art",
                       "prompt": "Create this picture as a high-saturation pop art, with bold blocks and hues."
                    }
                 ]
              }
           ```
     - Toggle the lockscreen eligibility (🔒) before copying JSON to control `isLockScreenEligible`.
 3. **Edit Prompts**: Click edit to modify titles and prompt text inline